 Ages: 6 months & older

-Prerequisites: Completion of Essential Skills
+Prerequisites: Completion of Essential Life Skills (or a Beginner Obedience course)

 Class Size: Limited to 5 dogs